-This registration standard sets out the Medical Board of Australia's (the Board) requirements for an application for, and renewal of, limited registration for teaching or research.
+This registration standard sets out the Medical Board of Australia's (the Board) requirements for an application for, and renewal of, limited registration in public interest.

 Does this standard apply to me?

 This standard applies to individuals who apply for: